Aaryan-Ajith-Dev/JDBC-CompanyDB/README.md

 -  Artists
 -  Songs
 -  Playlists
--  Playlsits-Songs (to handle the M:N relation between playlist and songs)
+-  Playlists-Songs (to handle the M:N relation between playlist and songs)